QuentinRa/blog.quentinra.dev/tools/git/index.md

 the start of a great adventure.

-**LICENSE**: you may also put a LICENSE even if you don't want to put restriction on your code, just in order to protect yourself from complaints (MIT LICENSE is good for that)
+**LICENSE**: you may also put a LICENSE even if you don't want to put restrictions on your code, just in order to protect yourself from complaints (MIT LICENSE is good for that).
+You should check [this link](https://choosealicense.com/).

 **.gitignore**: you may not want to commit some files like high-churn ones or big files...
 Create a file